itascaconsulting/cam/README.md

 `python launch.py my-study-name`

 This creates the SQS queue, the S3 bucket and gets the permissions set up.
 Replace my-study-name with a name for your parameter study.

+A manual step needs to be done here: Enable ACL on the s3 bucket that was created via the AWS web portal.

 Next, run this command to configure the website and support files:

-`python configure.py my-study-name`
+`python configure.py my-study-name.json`

 Upon success this command with give the web site for the parameter study and the S3 bucket name, it will look something like this (your URL will be different):